symfony/symfony-docs/components/cache/cache_pools.rst

 PDO & Doctrine DBAL Cache Adapter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. versionadded:: 3.2
+    The PDO & Doctrine DBAL adapter was introduced in Symfony 3.2.

 This adapter stores the cached items a SQL database accessed through a PDO or a
 Doctrine DBAL connection::